 This is an instructional class great for those new to yoga.
 It is also a nice place to revisit as a more advanced student to see your practice with new eyes.
 Learn meditation techniques, proper alignment, and how to coordinate your breath and movement.
 This class includes instruction in sun salutations.
 You will learn the vinyasa, or flow style of yoga that is taught here at the Prancing Peacock.
 Adjustments and assists are given, and modifications are suggested.
 Bring your sense of humor and an open mind.Sign up for a Beginner's Class

-One of our most popular classes, gentle yoga is good for beginners, students wishing a slower paced class, and anyone with a medical issue that may preclude them from taking a mixed level class.
+One of our most popular classes, gentle yoga is good for beginners and students wishing a slower paced class.
 We begin with a relaxing meditation, and move through poses designed to warm up your body and increase flexibility and strength, while honoring any issues you may be experiencing.
-Instruction is given in alignment - modifications are available.
+Instruction is given in alignment, and modifications are included.
 A wonderful way to nurture body and spirit.
 Leave feeling relaxed and refreshed.Sign up for a Gentle Yoga Class

 Restorative yoga is a therapeutic approach where the poses are adapted to accommodate any age, body type and physical condition.
 You will be completely supported by bolsters, blankets, blocks and pillows, creating a feeling of safety in which your body can totally relax.
 Basic breathing and simple meditation techniques will also be introduced to deepen your ability to be at peace and feel calm.
 Restorative yoga is also good for people with arthritis, fibromyalgia, and other acute and chronic conditions.